Proxyanalyst LogoProxyanalyst

 Francesca M. Edwardson

-Director since 2011 with relevant transportation and legal experience; the 3-year TSR gap of -28.7pp versus the peer group median does not reach the 35pp threshold required to trigger an against vote, so no TSR flag applies.
+Director since 2011 with relevant transportation and legal experience; JBHT's 3-year total shareholder return of +40.1% is strong positive, and the gap versus the company-disclosed peer group median is only -5.9 percentage points, far below the 65-point threshold required to trigger an against vote; no overboarding, attendance, or independence concerns.

 ✓ FOR